 Participants for this study were selected using a voluntary response method.
-The math team in collaboration with the administration of the school mailed 150 flyers to P.W.
+The mathematics team in collaboration with the administration of the school mailed 125 flyers to P.W.
 Moore Elementary School parents of Kindergarten, 1st grade, and 2nd grade students.
-There was a low participant rate of 5% in comparison to the number of flyers sent out to parents.
-Of those who responded, these participants demonstrated a strong interest for involvement in their child's education.
-The participants in this study were 25% male and 75% were female.
+There was a participation rate of 20% in comparison to the number of flyers sent out to parents.
+Of those who responded, participants demonstrated a strong interest for involvement in their child's education.
+The participants in this study were 33% male and 67% were female.